Likely Reef Tank Suitable

 Natural Environment: This mostly circular in shape photosynthetic stony coral with a single large fleshy polyp generally inhabits protected reef environments, where it’s sometimes found attached to walls under overhangs, yet usually found free-living on sandy or muddy bottoms where gentle currents exist.
 Its tentacles are usually only displayed at night when they feed on available plankton.
 Often found in various color combinations, including highly fluorescent colors, e.g., red, orange, pink, and greens.

-As to direct feeding, it will accept meaty-type foods, such as fortified brine shrimp, mysis, small pieces of enriched marine fish/shrimp flesh, rotifers, and/or products containing Cyclop-eeze or similar type products.
-Nevertheless, it should only occur when its feeding tentacles are displayed, which in the wild are at night.
-In my aquariums, I occasionally use a freeze-dried krill squished between my fingertips in the aquarium water to bring forth its feeding tentacles.
-In my opinion, direct feeding should not occur more than once every couple of weeks, as I've seen this coral go through some odd shaped changes a day or two after feeding, and then become somewhat poor looking for a week thereafter.
+And since this is a photosynthetic stony coral, it does not require direct feeding, however, that doesn't mean it will not accept meaty-type foods, such as fortified brine shrimp, mysis, small pieces of marine fish/shrimp flesh, rotifers, and/or products containing Cyclop-eeze or similar type products.
+Direct hand feeding should only occur when its feeding tentacles are displayed, which in the wild are at night.
+Nevertheless, it will sometimes display them if it senses food entering the aquarium during the daytime, and have in the past used a freeze-dried krill squished between my fingertips in the aquarium water to bring forth its feeding tentacles.
+Feeding, in my opinion, should not occur more than once every couple of weeks, as I've seen this coral go through some odd shaped changes a day or two after feeding, and then become somewhat poor looking for a week thereafter.

 Originally described as Carophyllia deshayesiana by Michelin (1850) and later as Acanthophyllia deshayesiana by Wells, (1937), as noted by Sprung in his book tilted "Corals, A Quick Reference Guide."
 Often misidentified as Scolymia vitiensis.